loadzero/geoloc/README.md

+Warning: This project is unmaintained (due to MaxMind API deprecation) and currently uses an old database from 2017

 geoloc is a command line tool for bulk geolocation queries written in C++.
 Once its binary database has been built, ```geoloc``` performs geolocation queries offline.